donnerbrenn/gtk_4k_template/README.md

 # gtk_4k_template

 A 4K exegfx Template for Linux x86_64
-Based on Blackles Linux OpenGL examples. https://github.com/blackle/Linux-OpenGL-Examples
+Based on Blackles Linux OpenGL examples (GTK) but even smaller. https://github.com/blackle/Linux-OpenGL-Examples

 ## Tools used to do this production:
 ### Shader Minifier http://www.ctrl-alt-test.fr/glsl-minifier/